Japan marks 80th anniversary of WWII surrender as concern grows about fading memory

 Rightwing lawmakers, including former economic security ministers Sanae Takaichi and Takayuki Kobayashi, as well as governing Liberal Democratic Party heavyweight Koichi Hagiuda, also visited the shrine Friday.

-Separately, Sohei Kamiya, head of the populist far-right Sanseito, came with 17 parliamentarians and 70 local assembly members from his party and said he prayed for the war dead.
+Separately, Sohei Kamiya, head of the populist far-right Sanseito, prayed with 17 parliamentarians and 70 local assembly members from his party.
 He told reporters that the prime minister should visit Yasukuni.

+China and South Korea urge Japan to face up to its wartime actions

+China and South Korea reminded Japan of its wartime atrocities in their countries and elsewhere in Asia.

 Japanese emperors have stopped visiting the Yasukuni site since the enshrinement of top war criminals there in 1978.